BigelowLab/obpgcrawler/README.md

 #### OBPG Crawler

-[Ocean Biology Procesing Group](http://oceancolor.gsfc.nasa.gov/cms/homepage) provides OpeNDAP access to data.  `obpgcrawler` package provides basic THREDDS crawling facilties.
+[Ocean Biology Processing Group](http://oceancolor.gsfc.nasa.gov/cms/homepage) provides OpeNDAP access to data.  `obpgcrawler` package provides basic THREDDS crawling facilties.
 The idea is to programmatically search the OpeNDAP offerings at [OceanColor](http://oceancolor.gsfc.nasa.gov/cms/homepage).
 There are many facilities for searching the website, but using the THREDDS catalogs for programmatic access seems just right.
 Use cases...

 + Retrieve the most recent 8DAY 4km CHLA from MODISA (example below)
 + Retrieve MODISA Chlorophyll 8DAY 4km L3SMI's from days 1-30 in 2014 and 2015 (example below)